jasonwu0731/ToD-BERT/README.md

 Paper: https://arxiv.org/abs/2004.06871

 ## Introduction
-The use of pre-trained language models has emerged as a promising direction for improving dialogue systems.
-However, the underlying difference of linguistic patterns between conversational data and general text makes the existing pre-trained language models not as effective as they have been shown to be.
-Recently, there are some pre-training approaches based on open-domain dialogues, leveraging large-scale social media data such as Twitter or Reddit.
-Pre-training for task-oriented dialogues, on the other hand, is rarely discussed because of the long-standing and crucial data scarcity problem.
-In this work, we combine nine English-based, human-human, multi-turn and publicly available task-oriented dialogue datasets to conduct language model and response selection pre-training.
-The experimental results show that our pre-trained task-oriented dialogue BERT (ToD-BERT) surpasses BERT and other strong baselines in four downstream task-oriented dialogue applications, including intention detection, dialogue state tracking, dialogue act prediction, and response selection.
-Moreover, in the simulated limited data experiments, we show that ToD-BERT has stronger few-shot capacity that can mitigate the data scarcity problem in task-oriented dialogues.
+The underlying difference of linguistic patterns between general text and task-oriented dialogue makes existing pre-trained language models less effective in practice.
+In this work, we unify nine human-human and multi-turn task-oriented dialogue datasets for language modeling.
+To better model dialogue behavior during pre-training, we incorporate user and system special tokens into the masked language modeling, and we add a contrastive objective function with a simulated response selection task.
+Our pre-trained task-oriented dialogue BERT (TOD-BERT) outperforms strong baselines like BERT in four downstream task-oriented dialogue applications, including intention detection, dialogue state tracking, dialogue act prediction, and response selection.
+We also show that TOD-BERT has stronger few-shot ability that can mitigate the data scarcity problem for task-oriented dialogue.

 ## Citation
 If you use any source codes, pretrained models or datasets included in this repo in your work, please cite the following paper.
 The bibtex is listed below: